 If you’re lucky, plugging straight into an amp will make your ukulele sound great.

-But more often than not, you’ll be hindered by the quirks and character of your gear.
+But more often than not, you’ll be hindered by the quirks and character of your pickup and the room.
 This results in a less-than-perfect sound.

 The Gold In, Gold Out Rule